 Alabama Point

-This beach is located at Perdido Pass Bridge and offers more than 6,000 feet of spacious coastline, making it a perfect shelling spot.
+Alabama Point is located at Perdido Pass Bridge and offers more than 6,000 feet of spacious coastline, making it a perfect shelling spot.

 West Beach at Little Lagoon Pass

-Fort Morgan beaches
+Fort Morgan Beaches

-Shell Beach Access
+Shell Beach

-Shell Beach is Located east of Perdido Pass Bridge and offers easy access to the easternmost part of Gulf State Park’s beaches.
+Shell Beach is located east of Perdido Pass Bridge and offers easy access to the easternmost part of Gulf State Park’s beaches.
 Usually uncrowded, this spot is ideal for shelling.

-Pick Up a Shelling Brochure and Bag
+Pick Up a Shelling Brochure & Bag

 On your drive into town, stop by our welcome centers to pick up a shelling brochure and bag.
 Our brochure is filled with information, a map and more.
 And, the mesh shelling bag is the perfect place to collect and store your shells while on vacation.
 The bags are available while supplies last.